-Grandma's homemade pudding recipes will enable you to make old fashioned pudding desserts that taste every bit as good as the ones she made.
+Grandma's old fashioned pudding recipes will enable you to make homemade pudding desserts that taste every bit as good as hers.
 Delicious puddings that your friends and family will rave about — lip-smacking desserts you'll be proud to serve anytime.

 Take a moment and think of your favorite puddings: bread, chocolate, custard, corn, vanilla, rice, banana, plum, and we cannot forget the apple crisps and trifles.
 And that's just a few!